landrewwray/hop-field/README.md

 The software uses Monte Carlo to

-Limited development work has gone into testing the predictive power of a convolutional neural network (CNN) discriminator to emulate the model for specific molecules, and exploring alternatives to Monte Carlo for convergence (such as GFlowNet).
+Limited development work has gone into testing the predictive power of a convolutional neural network (1D CNN) discriminator to emulate the model for specific molecules (see run_ai.py), and exploring alternatives to Monte Carlo for convergence (such as GFlowNet).

 ## Results

+A sample of the results can be found in